-The typical asking rate per listing is in the $20's per square foot per year.
-The Greater Heights submarket is experiencing a a boost in rates.
-In the last 3 months, the median rate increased $2 per sqft per year.
-That's a 8% rise in rent.
+Most listings are in the $30's per square foot per year.
+The Greater Heights submarket is going through a decrease in rates.
+In the last 3 months, the median rate decreased $1 per sqft per year.
+That's a 2% decrease in rent.

-Compared to the rest of the Houston Metro market, the Greater Heights region has more expensive rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Houston Metro market, the Greater Heights region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 59 listings have been listed, so you'll want to check back regularly for new listings.
-About 2% of the listings in the Greater Heights are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 183 listings have been listed, so you'll want to check back regularly for new listings.
+About 20% of the office spaces in the Greater Heights are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 320 sqft.
-Most properties in this region are approximately 3 floors.
+The standard measurement for office space in this area is around 500 sqft.
+Most buildings in this area are around 3 stories.
 Most buildings in this market were built in 1981 and are Class B.